whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <DD>Full Size .4 fl.oz., Value $10</DD>
 </DL>

-<p>Your Parisian look (or red lips) wouldn't be complete without red nails.
+<p>A Parisian look (or red lips) wouldn't be complete without red nails.
 It's a fashion classic that never goes out of style.
-The color is bright red to match the lipgloss, and application only took one coat and it was all set.</p>
+Voyage à Paris (Paris Trip) is a bright red color that matches the De Bruyère lipgloss.
+Application only took one coat and it was all set.
+I love how easy it was to paint my nails with this.</p>

 <p>This exact nail polish is actually available from Birchbox UK, but sadly not here.
 And another interesting fact, it's also from the same parent company as De Bruyère Paris.
 What a great combo to insert for this French-themed box.</p>